-Eq. \eqref{eq:lambt} highlights the role of $\lambda$ as order parameter for the mono-to-multilayer transition.
+Equation \eqref{eq:lambt} highlights the role of $\lambda$ as order parameter for the mono- to multilayer transition.
 For $N(t)<N_{0}$, $\lambda$ is imaginary and the probability of observing an extrusion vanishes identically.
 On the other hand, for $N(t)>N_{0}$, $\lambda$ is real and the probability of observing an extrusion increases in time.
 The transition is continuous in this case, but other scenarios are likely possible.